Quickstart¶

 ax[i].set_yticks([])

-- Composition: Ability to define complex differential operators, such as the divergence, gradient, and custom conductivity kernel, using other operators.
+- Composition: The ability to define complex differential operators, such as divergence, gradient, and custom conductivity kernels, by composing simpler operators.

 - Performance: Using

-to just-in-time compile our functions, ensuring optimal performance during execution.
+@jitto just-in-time compile functions, ensuring optimal performance during execution.

 Customizing the Discretization¶

-Exploring different discretizations is a powerful feature in jaxdf
+Exploring different discretizations is a powerful feature in jaxdf.
+For instance, transitioning from FiniteDifferences to FourierSeries discretization is seamless:

-This flexibility ensures that researchers and developers can effortlessly experiment with various discretizations, often without restructuring their primary operators.
+This flexibility allows researchers and developers to effortlessly experiment with various discretizations, often without modifying their primary operators.

 from jaxdf.discretization import FourierSeries